Breast implants: Saline vs. silicone

 Saline and silicone breast implants both have an outer silicone shell.
-The implants differ in the filler material and consistency, however.
+The implants differ in what they're filled with and how they feel.

 Saline breast implants

 Saline implants are filled with sterile salt water.
-They're inserted empty, and then filled once they're in place.
+They're usually put into the breast empty and filled when they're in place.

-Saline breast implants are available to women age 18 and older for breast augmentation and to women of any age for breast reconstruction.
+Saline breast implants are available to people ages 18 and older to make breasts larger.

 Silicone breast implants

-Silicone implants are pre-filled with silicone gel — a thick, sticky fluid that closely mimics the feel of human fat.
-Most women believe that silicone breast implants look and feel more like natural breast tissue.
+Silicone implants are made with silicone gel filling.
+Most people believe that silicone breast implants look and feel more like natural breasts.

-Silicone breast implants are available to women age 22 and older for breast augmentation and to women of any age for breast reconstruction.
+Silicone breast implants are available to people age 22 and older for augmentation.
+They are available at any age for breast reconstruction.

 What are the risks of breast implants?

-Saline and silicone breast implants pose similar risks, including:
+Saline and silicone breast implants have similar risks, including:

 - Breast pain

-- Changes in nipple and breast sensation, often temporary
+- Changes in nipple and breast feeling, which is often temporary

-In addition, with certain breast implants there is a low risk of developing a type of cancer known as breast implant-associated anaplastic large cell lymphoma (BIA-ALCL).
-Implants with textured silicone and polyurethane outer shells seem to have the highest risk.
-Although this type of cancer occurs in the breast tissue, it isn't breast cancer.
-It might require treatment with surgery, radiation and chemotherapy.
+With certain breast implants there is a low risk of developing a type of cancer known as breast implant-associated anaplastic large cell lymphoma (BIA-ALCL).
+Implants with a textured outer silicone shell and a certain type of plastic shell called polyurethane seem to have the highest risk.
+As a result, some of these implants are no longer available in the United States and some other countries.

 What happens if an implant ruptures?

-If an implant ruptures, the approach might vary depending on whether the implant is saline or silicone.
+If an implant tears, the approach might depend on whether the implant is saline or silicone.

 Ruptured saline implant

-If a saline breast implant ruptures, the implant will deflate — causing the affected breast to change in size and shape.
+If a saline breast implant tears, the implant will flatten.
+This will change the size and shape of the breast.

-Your body will absorb the leaking saline solution without health risks, but you'll probably need surgery to remove the silicone shell.
-If you want, a new implant can likely be inserted at the same time.
+Leaking saline solution isn't a health risk.
+But removing the silicone shell requires surgery.
+A new implant can likely be inserted at the same time.

 Ruptured silicone implant

-If a silicone breast implant ruptures, you might not notice right away — or ever — because any free silicone tends to remain trapped in the fibrous tissue (capsule) that forms around the implant.
+A tear in a silicone implant might not be noticeable at first — or ever — because the silicone tends to stay trapped in the scar tissue that forms around the implant.
 This is known as a silent rupture.

-Both saline and silicone breast implants are considered safe for breast augmentation and breast reconstruction.
-Research on the safety and effectiveness of both types of implants is ongoing.
+Both saline and silicone breast implants are considered safe.
+Research on how safe both types of implants are and how well they work is ongoing.

-What factors might I consider before getting breast implants?
+What might I consider before getting breast implants?

 If you're thinking about breast augmentation or reconstruction, it's important to understand what it means to have breast implants.
-In addition to changing your appearance, keep in mind:
+Keep in mind:

-- Mammograms might be more complicated.
-If you have breast implants, routine mammograms will require additional, specialized views.
-At the time of your mammogram, tell the radiologist at the place where you have your mammograms that you have breast implants.
+- Mammograms might be more difficult.
+For people with breast implants, routine mammograms might need specialized views.
+Tell the health care provider who does your mammogram that you have breast implants.

 - You might need an MRI scan.
-The Food and Drug Administration recommends routine monitoring with ultrasound or MRI after five to six years, then every two to three years afterward.
-However, recent studies show that there's little data to support routine screening unless you have symptoms.
+For people with silicone implants, the Food and Drug Administration recommends routine monitoring with ultrasound or MRI after 5 to 6 years, then every 2 to 3 years afterward.
+However, there's little data to support the need for routine screening unless there are concerns.

-- Breast implants might hamper breast-feeding.
-Some women are able to successfully breast-feed after breast augmentation, while others aren't.
+- Breast implants might get in the way of breastfeeding.
+Some people can successfully breastfeed after breast augmentation, but others can't.

-- You might need additional surgery after breast implant removal.
-If you have your implants removed, you might need a breast lift or other additional surgery to help your breasts look better.
+- You might need more surgery after breast implant removal.
+If implants need to be removed, you might need a breast lift or other surgery to adjust the way your breasts look.

 What's the bottom line?

-Based on your breast anatomy, body type and other factors, your surgeon might recommend one type of implant over another for the best results.
-Ultimately, however, the choice between saline and silicone is up to you.
+Based on your breasts, body type and other factors, your surgeon might recommend one type of implant over another for better results.
+But the choice between saline and silicone is up to you.

 See more In-depth

-- Breast augmentation.
-American Society of Plastic Surgeons. http://www.plasticsurgery.org/cosmetic-procedures/breast-augmentation.html.
-Accessed July 10, 2018.
+- Breast augmentation (augmentation mammoplasty).
+American Society of Plastic Surgeons. http://www.plasticsurgery.org/cosmetic-procedures/breast-augmentation.
+Accessed Aug.
+22, 2022.